Cover Michigan Survey: Use of Health Care Benefits in Michigan

 - Aside from dental and inpatient care, women consistently utilized more health care benefits than men.

-- African Americans were the least likely to visit a doctor and use vision care benefits compared to other races, while white Michiganders were the most likely to use inpatient
+- African Americans were the least likely to visit a doctor and use vision care benefits compared to other races, while white Michiganders were the most likely to use inpatient services.

-Medicaid beneficiaries had the highest utilization of pediatric care, contraceptive/family planning, mental health/substance use, and maternity/newborn care benefits; and Medicare beneficiaries made the most use of the prescription drug benefit.
+- Medicaid beneficiaries had the highest utilization of pediatric care, contraceptive/family planning, mental health/substance use, and maternity/newborn care benefits; and Medicare beneficiaries made the most use of the prescription drug benefit.
 These differences are likely due to the unique populations that make up membership in these plans.

-- Compared to those with lower household income, Michiganders with incomes of $50,000 or more per year were far more likely to use dental care, doctor visits, and vision
+- Compared to those with lower household income, Michiganders with incomes of $50,000 or more per year were far more likely to use dental care, doctor visits, and vision benefits.

-- The unemployed population was more likely to use inpatient care, mental health/substance abuse services, and maternity/newborn care than those who are working/in school or
+- The unemployed population was more likely to use inpatient care, mental health/substance abuse services, and maternity/newborn care than those who are working or in school.